bencorrado/bluez-bencorrado/docs/reference/using-prerequisites.md

 In short you have to make sure that:

- * The snap is installed
+ * The BlueZ snap is installed
  * The Bluetooth daemons are running
  * The plugs and slots are connected

-## The bluez snap is installed
+## The Bluez Snap is Installed

 Make sure that the latest *bluez* snap is installed.
 You can check this by using *snap list* command: